bootique-examples/bootique-cayenne-examples/README.md

 # bootique-cayenne-demo

 A simple example that explains how to use [Cayenne](https://cayenne.apache.org) integrated for [Bootique](https://bootique.io).
-Here [Cayenne Commands](http://bootique.io/docs/0/bootique-docs/index.html#d50e385) are used to inject Cayenne ServerRuntime.
-It can be injected basing on your task (e.g. in web resource).
-See in addition [an example for LinkRest](https://github.com/bootique-examples/bootique-linkrest-demo) using Cayenne.

 *For additional help/questions about this example send a message to [Bootique forum](https://groups.google.com/forum/#!forum/bootique-user).*